What is TPS | Who can apply | How to apply | Work permit | Travel permit | Other protection | Find help | Information in Tigrigna ትግርኛ

 If you have TPS, you can:

-- Apply for a document to travel outside the USA
+• Apply to travel outside the U.S.

-- Be protected from detention and deportation
+• Be protected from detention and deportation

 You will not get any of the benefits of TPS until your application is approved.
 TPS is temporary.
 It does not give you lawful permanent status, citizenship, or any permanent immigration status.